How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Now, back in the Exalate screen, paste in your token.
 As with Zendesk, enter your email and other details, click the “Agree and submit” button, and wait until you receive an email.

-Click the verification link, and you are set up in Azure DevOps.
+Click the verification link to set things up in Azure DevOps.

 Exalate for Azure DevOps trial